Kyoko-wtnb/FUMA_scRNA_data/README.md

 # FUMA scRNA-seq data sets

-This is a github repository for pre-process script of scRNA-seq data sets used on FUMA web application.
+This is a github repository for pre-process script of scRNA-seq data sets used on FUMA web application ([http://fuma.ctglab.nl](http://fuma.ctglab.nl)).
 Processed data sets can also be downloaded from this repository to run MAGMA by yourself.

 ## Preparation of genes